jptrainor/jptrainor.github.io/_posts/2023/2023-05-21-ipv6-tunnel-network.md

 # Primary LAN routing

-The final detail is to add routing on the 192.168.1.0/24 network to the 172.16.1.0/24 for traffic orriginating on the 192.168.1.0/24 network.
+The final detail is to add routing for 172.16.1.0/24 traffic originating on the 192.168.1.0/24 LAN.

-The GigaHub is the default router on my primary LAN, but it has no ability to add additional routes unfortuatnely.
+The GigaHub is the default router on my primary LAN, but it has no ability to add additional routes unfortunately.
 That leaves configuring routes on each individual computer on the network as the alternative.
 Fortunately that's easy to accomplish with the OpenWrt [DHCP](https://openwrt.org/docs/guide-user/base-system/dhcp) server that I use on my primary LAN.
-Configuration [option 121](https://datatracker.ietf.org/doc/html/rfc3442) can be used to add a static route.
+DHCP configuration [option 121](https://datatracker.ietf.org/doc/html/rfc3442) can be used to add a static route.